Diagnostic Instruments for Autism in Deaf children’s Study (DIADS)

 - 65 additional deaf children without ASD to do the screening assessments.

-Recruitment for the study has now finished and we are in the process of analysing and wiritng up our findings.
+Recruitment for the study has been completed and we are in the process of writing up our findings.
+To find out more about the results you can watch this video:

 If you would like further information regarding DIADS, visit the following sections of our website: